 - voluntary bankruptcy, where you apply to become bankrupt, and

 - involuntary bankruptcy, where a creditor whose debt is $5,000 or more files a creditor’s petition at court for an order that you be made bankrupt.

 An independent person - either a registered trustee, or the Official Trustee, who is the representative of the Australian Financial Securities Authority (AFSA) - is then appointed to manage the person’s financial affairs.

-There are many options available to you before declaring bankruptcy, so it is vital that you get expert advice from an experienced, independent advisor to examine all your options and obligations.
+There are many options available to you before declaring bankruptcy, so it is vital that you get expert bankruptcy advice from an experienced, independent bankruptcy specialist to examine all your options and obligations.